sakthi-lbm/MRLBM_2D_CURVED_BC/README.md

 ```

 ## 📜 How to Cite
-If you use or modify this solver in your research, please cite:
+If you use or modify this solver in your research, please cite the following article:

 *Sakthivel, M., B.Y. dos Anjos, L.A.
 Hegele Jr. A moments-based regularized lattice Boltzmann method (MRLBM):
 Incompressible curved boundary implementation and validation in two-dimensions.
 Physics of Fluids (2025).*